Fertility tool

 Calcium

+Calcium is an important nutrient for root development and growth in row crops and for enhancing soil particle flocculation.
 Peanut growers have long used gypsum or land plaster to meet the requirements of large seeded varieties prone to pod disease and poor development without adequate calcium.
 Crops, such as potatoes and tomatoes, also benefit from calcium supplementation and are ideal for gypsum treatments.
+More about using GYPSOIL peanuts.

 Sulfur

 Corn, cotton and alfalfa growers, among other crop producers, reap the benefits of using gypsum as a fertility tool to supply sulfur.
-Ironically, this important micro-nutrient is deficient in many soils today, in part because desulfurization systems at coal-fired utilities have effectively reduced acid rain.
-GYPSOIL is an excellent source of sulfur.
-Read more
+Ironically, this important macro-nutrient is deficient in many soils today, in part because desulfurization systems at coal-fired utilities have effectively reduced acid rain.
+Signs of sulfur deficiency include yellowing of top leaves and at times leaf streaking but are sometimes misdiagnosed.
+GYPSOIL brand gypsum is in the sulfate form which is immediately-available to plants.